-- When using DEFROST, the weight to be entered is the net weight in pounds and tenths of pounds (the weight of the food minus the container). - Only use DEFROST for raw food.
-DEFROST gives best results when food to be thawed is a minimum of 0°F. If food has been stored in a refrigerator-freezer that does not maintain a temperature of 0°F or below, always program a lower food weight (for a shorter defrosting time) to prevent cooking the food. - If the food is kept outside the freezer for up to 20 minutes, enter a lower food weight. - If the food is kept outside the freezer for more than 20 minutes, and for defrosting ready-made food, defrost by time and power and let stand after defrosting.
+- When using AUTO DEFROST, the weight to be entered is the net weight in pounds and tenths of pounds (the weight of the food minus the container). - Only use AUTO DEFROST for raw food.
+AUTO DEFROST gives best results when food to be thawed is a minimum of 0°F (taken directly from a "true" freezer).
+If food has been stored in a refrigerator-freezer that does not maintain a temperature of 0°F or below, always program a lower food weight (for a shorter defrosting time) to prevent cooking the food. - If the food is stored outside the freezer for up to 20 minutes, enter a lower food weight. - If the food is stored outside the freezer for more than 20 minutes, and for defrosting ready-made food, defrost by time and power and let stand after defrosting.

 - The shape of the package alters the defrosting time.
 Shallow rectangular packets defrost more quickly than a deep block. - Separate pieces as they begin to defrost.
-Separated pieces defrost more easily. - You can use small pleces of aluminum foil to shield foods like chicken wings, leg tips, and fish tails, but the foil must not touch the side of the oven.
-Foil can damage the oven lining. - Shleld areas of food with small pieces of foil if they start to become warm.
-Make sure the foil does not touch the side of the oven. - For better results, a preset standing time is included in the defrosting time.
+Separated pieces defrost more easily. - You can use small pieces of aluminum foil to shield foods like chicken wings, leg tips, and fish tails, but the foil must not touch the side of the oven.
+Foil can damage the oven lining. - Shield areas of food with small pieces of foil if they start to become warm. - For better results, a preset standing time is included in the defrosting time.
 This may make the defrosting time seem longer than expected.
-(For more information on standing time, see "Microwave cooking tips" on page 54.)
+(For more information on standing time, see "Microwave cooking tips" on page 64.)